-Figure 3.
-Number of submissions positive for influenza (excluding ELISA tests) in swine by production type and quarter, Ontario, January 2023 to December 2023.
-Quarter (Qtr) 1: Jan-Mar, Qtr 2: Apr-Jun, Qtr 3: Jul-Sept, Qtr 4: Oct-Dec.
+and quarter, Ontario, July 2023 to June 2024.
+Quarter (Qtr) 3: Jul-Sept, Qtr 4: Oct-Dec, Qtr 1: Jan-Mar, Qtr 2: Apr-Jun.

-Most positive submissions from July to December involved the subtype H3N2 (Figure 4).
-Since May 2023, H3N2 has been detected more than any other subtype combined for each month (Figure 4).
-Figure 4 also shows counts of partial, mixed, and "inconclusive" subtypes isolated from Ontario swine herds throughout the year 2023.
+Figures 4 and 5 below displays subtype information, including the main subtypes of H1N1, H1N2, H3N2 and counts of partial, mixed, and "inconclusive" subtypes isolated from Ontario swine herds from July 2023-June 2024.
 A mixed subtype refers to a submission containing a combination of more than one H or N subtype, while a partial subtype refers to submissions where only an H or N subtype is detected.
 Submissions where influenza was detected but subtyping could not be completed are captured in the "inconclusive" category.
-Submissions where subtyping could not be completed were most common in June relative to the other months during the year of 2023.
+Over a third (13/36, 36%) of positive submissions from January to June 2024 involved the subtype H3N2 (Figure 4, 5), though the number of submissions with this subtype isolated has markedly decreased compared to the previous six-month period.
+Submissions where subtyping could not be completed were most common in March relative to the other months during the reporting period.

 Figure 4.
-Submissions positive for influenza (not including ELISA tests) in swine by subtype and submission month, Ontario, January 2023 to December 2023.
+Submissions positive for influenza (not including ELISA tests) in swine by subtype and submission month, Ontario, July 2023 to June 2024.